About Thornton

 Vital Records

-For individuals in need of vital records, the Whitman County Auditor's Office is the primary resource.
+For people in need of vital records, the Whitman County Auditor's Office is the primary resource.
 This office maintains birth certificates, death records, and marriage licenses for Thornton and the surrounding region.
 Residents can request copies of these documents by submitting an application and the required fee.
 The Auditor's Office also manages Whitman County's voter registration system, allowing local citizens to participate in the democratic process.

 Business & Licensing Records